slip-slap/slip-slap.github.io/_posts/2019-10-25-math-structure-abstract-algebra-ring.md

 ---
 layout: post
-title: "Abstract Algebra: ring"
+title: "A.A.: Ring"
-keywords: [ "ring"]
+keywords:
-description: ""
+description:
 category: "math"
 tags: ["構造","A.A."]
 ---